Ellis Wyms: Regular season

+Playoffs

-Personal
+Personal life

 Wyms contributes to the community through the "Strong Minds, Strong Bodies" program.
 Ellis Wyms is also the founder of The Wyms Foundation.
 The program provides monthly reading activities and career advice to underprivileged children in the city of Tampa.
 He also participates in many community activities.
 In high school, he recorded 124 tackles and 7 sacks.
 Wyms is married to real estate consultant DeeDee Wyms.